-Pre-Kindergarten 10 students per homeroom w/o aide 20 students per homeroom w/ aide Kindergarten 10 students per homeroom w/o aide 20 students per homeroom w/ aide
+Pre-Kindergarten 10 students per homeroom w/o aide

+20 students per homeroom w/ aide

+Kindergarten 10 students per homeroom w/o aide

+20 students per homeroom w/ aide

-Grades 1 through 6 25 students per homeroom Grades 7 through 12 28 students per homeroom
+Grades 1 through 6 25 students per homeroom

+Grades 7 through 12 28 students per homeroom

 - 4.3.3 Parents or legal guardians provide transportation for the student unless the student can board the bus at regularly scheduled stops, which would cause no deviation from the regular bus run and provided the bus has not already reached seating capacity.
-No bus transfers of students below 7th grade will be approved. - Parental transfer requests must meet the approval of both principals involved, as well as have the superintendent's recommendation and board approval. - 4.3.4 Parental Transfer Requests must be made in writing per Procedure 8210P - 4.4 The Attendance Director has determined a student to be "Homeless" per WVDE Policy 4110 and Subtitle B, Title VII McKinney-Vento Homeless Assistance Act; - 4.5 For reasons affecting the best interests of a school (i.e., school safety, fiscal concerns, pupil/teacher ratio, etc.) the superintendent may recommend student transfers to the board for approval. - 5.0 The following guidelines apply to all transfer students: - 5.1 When class size exceeds; - 5.1.1 the guidance provided in WV Code §18-5-18a, the last student to enroll in a class will be the first student to be administratively transferred, etc. - 5.1.2 the guidance in 4.3.2 above, the last transfer received will be the first transfer to be revoked, etc. - Transfers will be processed by the date received.
+No bus transfers of students below 7th grade will be approved. - 4.3.4 Parental transfer requests must meet the approval of the receiving school's principal, as well as have the superintendent's recommendation and board approval. - 4.3.5Parental Transfer Requests must be made in writing per Procedure 8210P - 4.4 The Attendance Director has determined a student to be "Homeless" per WVDE Policy 4110 and Subtitle B, Title VII McKinney-Vento Homeless Assistance Act; - 4.5 For reasons affecting the best interests of a school (i.e., school safety, fiscal concerns, pupil/teacher ratio, etc.) the superintendent may recommend student transfers to the board for approval. - 5.0 The following guidelines apply to all transfer students: - 5.1 When class size exceeds; - 5.1.1 the guidance provided in WV Code §18-5-18a, the last student to enroll in a class will be the first student to be administratively transferred, etc. - 5.1.2 the guidance in 4.3.2 above, the last transfer received will be the first transfer to be revoked, etc. - 5.2 Transfers will be processed by the date received.
 When there is limited space available for all enrollment/transfers received on the same date, a drawing will be held to establish the prioritization of each student.
 All involved parties will be invited to attend the drawing.
+The drawing will be held at the county board office and will be witnesses by two central office employees designated by the superintendent.